 Just Be Careful!

-Before you do anything have a chat with the pensions advisory service.
+Before you do anything have a chat with someone like the pensions advisory service.
 Just double check that you’re not missing out on anything important like a defined benefit bonus.
 If you have a lot to move about, you’ll have to seek paid professional help as well.

 You also need to think about fees – you may have some pensions with low fees, and some with high fees.
 How do these compare with your current workplace pension or with Hargreaves Lansdown, MoneyBox or PensionBee?
 If the fees are better where you are, it’s probably not worth switching into a more expensive one.